Thanks for visiting my Breast Cancer Diary. I hope you find within it something that will help you.

 I honored my feelings about chemotherapy and radiation and delayed the recommended treatment.
 I spent the remainder of this month seeing other therapists – I saw a very thorough chiropractor, who looked after my nervous system and spinal alignment.
 I saw a kinesiologist and did some healing work with her.
 I’m not sure I understand how she works, but I certainly felt different, lighter, when I left.

 Meditating with Buddhist Monk

-6/10/04 Sue, a naturopath friend of mine, told me of a place where I could learn meditation with a Buddhist monk.
+June 10, 2004 – Sue, a friend of mine and a naturopath, told me of a place where I could learn meditation with Buddhist monks.
 That appealed to me.
 I managed to talk Bill into driving Sue and I there and he took part as well.
 It was a very wet and windy night so we were both grateful Bill drove!
 The monk was British and spoke with a resonant voice about the workings of the mind and how Buddhists are quite simple – they just strive for happiness!
 We all loved the monk, whose name is Rabten, and appreciated what he had to say and how we felt afterward.
 Bill was most impressed and is eager to return!
 Surprise!

-6/11/04 I took another meditation class today held by the Cancer Council facility nearby.
+June 11, 2004 – I attended another meditation class today held by the Cancer Council facility nearby.
 I’m generally of the opinion that anything worth learning is worth throwing yourself into.
 I have to say, though, that the Buddhist meditation was better, more interesting and enjoyable.